Note: This is based on The Forbidden Game by L. J. Smith. I really encourage you to buy or borrow the book!

-Sakura gulped as Sai handed her the tablet, which she estimated to be about twenty-five centimetres in length and fifteen centimetres in width.
+Sakura gulped as Sai handed her the tablet, which she estimated it to be about twenty-five centimetres in length and fifteen centimetres in width.
 On the left side was a vertical panel so that it could be held in the hand without disturbing the drawing pad and on the top left corner was a screen that allowed her to see was what was being drawn.
 Choosing the colour black, she merely filled out the entire display to represent the dark.
-She wasn't afraid of the dark per se, but she was afraid of what lurked in it, especially when no light could penetrate its cold depths.
+She wasn't afraid of the dark per se, but she was afraid of what lurked in it when she imagined grotesque faces.

 When they finished the same script appeared and changed after each sentence, reading:

 You must know that the world you are about to enter is a dangerous one.

 A universe that lies beyond the reach of the one in which you live in, close yet far.

 Swear that you understand that you can be killed.

 "I'm a little creeped out," Naruto rubbed his arms as he looked around the room to see if the others shared his sentiments.